 The employee must complete Section 1 by their first day of work, and the employer will complete Section 2 by the end of the third business day after the employee starts.

 Employers don’t submit the I-9 form but are required to keep the form on file for three years after the date of hire or one year after the employee’s termination, whichever is later.

 Each employee will provide their employer with a signed Withholding Allowance Certificate (Form W-4) on or before the date of employment.
 The W-4 form determines how much federal income tax will be withheld from the employee’s paycheck.

 The employer does not typically submit Form W-4 to the IRS but will keep a copy on file.

 See IRS’s Publication 15 – Employer Tax Guide for more information on federal withholding.

-Idaho employers are required to report newly hired employees and re-hired employees with the Idaho Department of Labor within 20 days of the date of hire or rehire.
+Idaho employers are required to report newly hired employees (and re-hired employees) to the Idaho Department of Labor within 20 days of the date of hire or rehire.